Developer must pay $166G in fines, restitution

 The state AG’s office ordered payments from Anthony Galeotafiore, citing his failure to disclose his role in negotiating mortgage loans and omitting information on developments in Copiague, Westbury and Islip Terrace.

-The New York State attorney general’s office has fined a Bethpage developer $141,000 and ordered him to pay $25,000 in restitution over information omitted from state filings on condominium developments in Copiague, Westbury and Islip Terrace.
+The state Office of the Attorney General has fined a Bethpage developer $141,000 and ordered him to pay $25,000 in restitution over information omitted from state filings on condominium developments in Copiague, Westbury and Islip Terrace.

 Anthony Galeotafiore, president of AJG Capital of Bethpage, was ordered to pay the fines as part of the “Assurance of Discontinuance” issued Jan.
 30 by the attorney general’s office.